 Members of your team might include:

-Primary doctor or pediatrician: Your primary doctor helps you keep track of your overall health and coordinates your care.
+Primary care doctor or pediatrician: Your primary doctor helps you keep track of your overall health and coordinates your care.

 Crohn's can be hard to diagnose, and there's no one test for it.
 Your primary care doctor will review your symptoms and do exams to try to figure out what's causing them.
 If they think you have Crohn's, they may refer you to a gastroenterologist for further testing.